drbap/magicuser-theme-for-obsidian/README.md

 - **Reading indicators**: The default option will show the left reading indicator only.
 The right indicator can be visible using Style Settings option (3 available options: **left** only, **left and right** and **no indicators**).
 - Select **reading indicators color**.
-- Select **reading indicators width** - use the slider to find the most comfortable width for you.
+- Select **reading indicators width** - use the slider to find the most comfortable reading width for you.
 - **H1-H6 indicators**.
 - **H1-H6 indicators custom colors**: You can select H1-H6 label colors for light and dark modes (6 independent colors).
 - Highlight content by clicking on it (reading glow effect).